bparanj/coding-skill/_posts/2019-07-04-crafting-your-resume.md

 Use black and white, with clean professional formatting.
 Don't go overboard with fonts and colors.
 It's the content that matters here, pack it with content.
 Go as far back as will fit.

-Understand the mindset of an employer when crafting a resume.
 The following tips are from: Knock em Dead Resumes by Martin Yates.

 ## Search